Cabochien revolt

 However, the exactions of the Cabochiens and of the Burgundians were causing increasing dissatisfaction among the population who began to rise against the Cabochiens.
-On 2–3 August, the Cabochiens revolt was over.
+By 3 August, the Cabochiens revolt was over.
 The Cabochiens who were unable to flee were executed and the ordinance was overturned on 5 September 1413.
 Simon Caboche was able to escape with the Duke of Burgundy.

 Charles d’Orléans, son of the murdered duke of Orléans, had married Bonne d’Armagnac, daughter of the count Bernard VII of Armagnac.
 The count was a brutal and powerful lord who commanded a number of troops from the Adour and Garonne.
 Putting himself at the disposal of his son-in-law, he took control of Paris.
 In recognition of his help, Bernard VII d'Armagnac was made Constable of France on 30 December 1415 in a letter signed by Charles VI.